NB See also the team's own website.

 CUDT Beginners Team is an unlimited team of students who compete at all the major university dancesport competitions.
 The Beginners team represents Cambridge in the beginners events where couples compete against beginners from many other universities.
 Beginners compete in the Waltz, Quickstep, Cha-Cha and Jive.
 Steps are restricted to the basic syllabus.

-CDC runs beginners dancesport classes (both normal and fast-track) where you can learn suitable routines.
+CDC runs beginners dancesport classes where you can learn suitable routines.
 Beginners are encouraged to go to the relevant classes and team practices.

 The CUDT Squad is for dancers who do not qualify as beginners and who do not make the Blues team, but who wish to continue competing at student competitions.
-The Squad practices on Wednesdays 8.30-10.00pm at Chesterton Gym and have the same classes and private lessons as the Blues Team.
+The Squad has its own practice session on Sundays but also has the same classes, private lessons and open practices as the other teams.
+For more information, please contact the Squad Team Captain.

 CUDT Blues Team

 The CUDT Blues Team consists of 32 dancers who represent Cambridge in the Team Match at University competitions.
-The Blues team practices at the following times:
+The Blues team has its own practice session on Sundays but also has the same private lessons and open practices as the other teams.

-Sunday Blues team practices are compulsory, while dancers choose one of the two Tuesday practices.
-Team members often practice more than twice a week by booking college venues independently - indeed, the more you practice, the better chance you will have of winning!
+Sunday Blues team practices are compulsory, while dancers choose which of the weekday practices to attend.
+Team members often practise more than twice a week by booking college venues independently - indeed, the more you practice, the better chance you will have of winning!

 Classes and Private Lessons